 13 of 35

-In this Santa Fe, New Mexico home, French and French Interiors combined myriad fabric with vibrant patterns to create this eclectic room.
-A striped runner on the table pulls together all the colors used in the space.Continue to 14 of 35 below.
+In this Santa Fe, New Mexico, home, French and French Interiors combined myriad fabrics with vibrant patterns to create this eclectic room.
+A striped runner on the table echoes all of the colors used in the space.Continue to 14 of 35 below.

 14 of 35

 Colorful Feature WallContinue to 15 of 35 below.